As part of the NSW Teacher Supply Strategy, the NSW Department of Education is launching the Supporting Rural Beginners Program.

 - $600 one-off allowance to be used on social connection activities

-- School and community orientation
+- School and community information and resources

 Participating Principal Networks